Selling My House is Breaking My Heart

 Update, April 2013:

 I have started to become emotionally detached from my house.
 I have been at the house almost every day, cleaning up, sorting, throwing out and deciding what to keep and what to donate, and also what to sell on eBay.
 I just got an appraisal on it, but owe a lot more than the house is worth.
 At this point, I just want to finish cleaning it out and getting it on the market.
 I have a real estate agent who is meeting me at the house tomorrow to take pictures and am hoping to get it on the market within days.
 The movers are coming to my house next week to move my personal treasures out of it.
-It will hopefully be approved as a short sale.
+It will hopefully be approved for a short sale.
 I am ready to move on.
 I just hope and pray it sells fast, but am not all that hopeful in this market.
 I desperately need closure so am trying to be optimistic and hope for the best.

 The house was on the market for 3.5 months.
 In that time there was one open house, and over 50 showings which my agent just couldn't believe because that's an amazing number for the market today in my geographical area.
 At the end of July, we had a signed contract, and the closing happened on 10/31/2013.
-On the day of the closing, my real estate agent texted me to tell me it was done and I no longer owned the house, or the head aches.
+On the day of the closing, my real estate agent texted me to tell me it was done and I no longer owned the house or the head aches.
 I went into the Ladies room at work to read the text.
 After I read it, I cried...from a combination of both sadness AND relief.
 I am moving on to the next stage of my life, but I will always carry the memories of that house with me.

 Copyright by Karen Hellier, 2013